Lonnie Bunch: Smithsonian Institution

+On September 8, 2026, Bunch announced that he would retire as secretary at the end of 2026, for personal reasons.
+Despite speculation, Bunch said that political pressure from President Donald Trump had not influenced the decision and that he would defend the institution's independence until his departure.

 Exhibits and research

-He curated the National Museum of American History's exhibition The American Presidency: A Glorious Burden.
+Bunch curated the National Museum of American History's exhibition The American Presidency: A Glorious Burden.
 The exhibition was curated, built, and opened within eight months.

 Personal life

 Bunch met his wife Maria Marable in graduate school.
 They have two daughters.